 We are pleased to announce that this year's SYA Summer Symposium will again be held in Cádiz (Andalucía), listed as one of The New York Times "52 places to go in 2019!"
 This six-day program includes five "class" days and is designed for adults who are comfortable learning in Spanish.
-We will explore some of the major themes in the 400-year history of "Spain in America" with an eye toward understanding how this history has shaped popular American views of Hispanic culture, a matter of acute interest today as Latinos make up nearly 20% of the population of the United States.
+We will explore some of the major themes in the 400-year history of "Spain in America" with an eye toward understanding how this history has influenced American views of Hispanic culture.

 The SYA Summer Symposium takes you beyond tourist travel.
 Similar to the SYA student experience, you’ll make intellectual and personal discoveries you couldn’t imagine back home.
 You’ll learn from the world, not just a book.
 In addition to lively classroom sessions, you will get out of your seat connecting topics to relevant historical markers in and around the city.
 You’ll delve into the Archive of the Indies during a one-day field trip to Sevilla where you'll explore traces of commercial navigation along the Guadalquivir River.
 A welcome dinner and a surprise farewell event will provide social bookends to the week of classroom work.
 You’ll reflect on those experiences and ponder big ideas.
 You’ll see the world as a richer, more complex place.
 And, if you want the real mini-SYA experience, ask us about a host family stay while in Cádiz!